alexandru/alexn.org/_posts/2020-05-26-scala-fatal-warnings.md

 ### 2.1.
 Use the sbt-tpolecat plugin

-Keeping that list of compiler options up to date is exhausting, new useful options get added all the time, others are deprecated and especially for libraries you have to deal with multiple Scala versions in the same project.
+Keeping that list of compiler options up to date is exhausting, new useful options get added all the time, others are deprecated, and especially for libraries, you have to deal with multiple Scala versions in the same project.

 A better option is to include [sbt-tpolecat](https://github.com/DavidGregory084/sbt-tpolecat) in your project.

 ### 2.2.
 Exclude annoying linting options

 Some linting options can trigger false positives that are too annoying.
-It's fine to remove them from your project, or from certain configurations (e.g. `Test`, `Console`).
+It's fine to remove them from your project or specific configurations (e.g. `Test`, `Console`).

-For example I do not like the `-Wunused:privates` option, because it triggers an annoying false positive when defining (unused) default values in `case class` definitions.
+For example, I do not like the `-Wunused:privates` option because it triggers an annoying false positive when defining (unused) default values in `case class` definitions.

 If using `sbt-tpolecat`, as mentioned above, you can include something like this in your build definition: